jmiduhaylungsod/cmsc-161-project/README.md

 You may also interact with the scene directly.
 - Camera movements: pressing any directional key allows you to look around the environment.
+- Mouse: the camera also follows your mouse.